torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 Each card device can have up to four PCM instances.
 A PCM instance corresponds to a PCM device file.
-The limitation of number of instances comes only from the available bit size of Linux' device numbers.
+The limitation of number of instances comes only from the available bit size of GNU/Linux' device numbers.
 Once 64bit device numbers are used, we'll have more PCM instances available.